EPS? TIFF? PDF? Which is the best barcode format for you?

 Raster versus Vector for Barcodes

 Vector images are mathematical formulas instructing the output device to draw an image based on paths (vectors) between two points (nodes) on an XY axis rather than defining pixels in a matrix.
-As a result, vector images are resolution-independent, and you can output them to a 300 dpi desktop printer with the same detail and sharpness as to a printing press suitable for outputting a billboard as the output device will handle all of the resolution calculations.
+As a result, vector images are resolution-independent, and you can output them to a 300 dpi desktop printer with the same detail and sharpness as a printing press suitable for outputting a billboard, as the output device will handle all of the resolution calculations.
 As vector images are endlessly scalable, without any loss of detail, they’re ideal for barcode printing.

 Understanding Image File Formats